The Hass Avocado - A California Native

 The tree began life as lucky-find; a simple seed planted by A.R.
 Rideout of Whittier.
 Rideout, an innovator and pioneer in avocados, was always searching for new varieties and tended to plant whatever seeds he could find, often along streets or in neighbors' yards.

-In the late 1920s, Mr. Rudolph Hass, a postman, purchased the seedling tree from Rideout, and planted it in his new orchard.
+In the late 1920s, Mr. Rudolph Hass, a postman, purchased a seed from Rideout, and planted it in his new orchard.
 He planned to graft another variety on it, but when repeated grafts didn't take he planned to cut the tree down.
 Fortunately for avocado lovers everywhere, Hass's children talked him out of it.
 They preferred the taste of the tree's fruit to that of the Fuerte, the predominant variety and industry standard in those days.

 Since the quality was high and the tree gave a good yield, Hass named the variety after himself and took out a patent in 1935.
 That same year, he signed an agreement with Harold Brokaw, a Whittier nurseryman, to grow and promote the Hass Avocados.
 They would split the gross income: 25 percent for Hass and 75 percent for Brokaw.